visionify/visionai/docs/scenarios/aggressive-behavior.md

 VisionAI's agressive behaviour detection model is designed to promote a safe, healthy, and productive workplace environment for all employees.
 The model is able to provide real-time alerts when it detects aggressive behavior.
 This will enable management to intervene and prevent escalation of the situation.

+## Camera Configuration

+### Camera Placement

+- Install cameras in areas where aggressive behavior is most likely to occur, such as entrances, exits, lobbies, waiting areas, and areas with a high volume of foot traffic.
+- Place cameras in areas where staff and customers can easily see them.

+### Camera Height

+- Cameras should be installed at a height of 7-8 feet above the floor level.

+- Place the camera 8-10 feet from the focal point.

+### Camera Angle Mounting Ranges

+- Place the camera at a level angle to capture footage of the aggressor's face and upper body.

+Find more details about camera placement [here](../overview/cameras.md).

 ## Model Details